stackmutt/whoisd/README.md

 ### Mapping

 All required fields for whoisd must be defined in mapping file.
-Default mapping file "mapping.json" located in app directory.
+Installed mapping file located in /etc/whoisd/conf.d/mapping.json.
+It possible to load mapping file through -mapping option.
 The context of the mapping file is described below:

 ```json
 {